dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/watch-us-netflix-hulu-and-more-from-anywhere-in-the-world.md

 There is literally nothing to do here or in the next step.
 Click **Next: Tag Instance** and immediately move on to **Next: Configure Security Group**.

 This is the last important step during the configuration.
 Here we configure which ports will be open on the new instance.
-If this is the first EC2 instance you are going to create then you are likely not going to have any existing security groups setup yet.
+If this is the first EC2 instance you are going to create then you are likely not going to have any existing security groups set up yet.

 By default the wizard will create a new security group for you and add one rule for port 22.
 This is the default port to SSH into your EC2 instance.
 Normally as a system administrator you would want to keep this port open, but for the simplicity of this setup we can overwrite it.
 We don't really need to SSH into the instance and if you really want to you can always edit the security group afterwards.